 I have to say that Italy is one of the most photogenic countries in the world, and probably the most rewarding place for any travel photographer.
 At the same time, I have to admit that even at the end of September it was too crowded with tourists, making it more challenging to photograph.

-What I realized on my driving trip to Croatia is that it is as beautiful and rewarding as Italy, but at the same time it feels that it lives at much slower pace, almost like in slow motion compared to Italy.
+What I realized on my driving trip to Croatia is that it is as beautiful and rewarding as Italy, but at the same time, it feels that it lives at a much slower pace, almost like in slow motion compared to Italy.
 This is great for the soul and great for photography.

 Deconstructing Featured Photo